 How it works:

 In testing, I found the Nomad panel could fully charge the Guide 10 battery pack – which has 4 AA Batteries – in about 4 – 6 hours.
-Once the batteries in the charger were full, I could use the power pack to charge my iPhone in about 3 hours.
+The rate at which it charged depends on how much direct sunlight the panels receive.
+Once the batteries in the charger were full, I was able to then use the power pack to charge my iPhone in about 3 hours.

 - The Battery Pack: The Guide 10 comes with a set of four rechargeable AA batteries (and a charger) which can be plugged directly into Nomad 7 Solar Panel.
 Since there are so many devices that can be powered by AA batteries, this makes it one of its top selling points.

-- Reliability: Out of all the panel/charger kits we’ve tried, this on was one of the most reliable and well made kits on the market.
+- Reliability: Out of all the panel/charger kits we’ve tried, this one was one of the most reliable and well made kits on the market.

 - Lightweight & Compact: As someone who doesn’t like to add a lot of unnecessary weight to my pack, I was extremely pleased with how lightweight and compact this kit was.